LupoA/lsdensities/README.md

 ## Usage

-Preliminary tests can be found in the ``tests`` folder, and tested using the ``pytest`` command.
+Some tests can be found in the ``tests`` folder, and tested using the ``pytest`` command.

 Usage examples can be found in the ``examples`` folder.

-The most basic workflow is illustrated in `examples/runExact.py`, which generates a high-precision correlator, and computes the corresponding spectral density smeared with one of the available kernels.
+The most basic workflow is illustrated in `examples/runExact.py`, which generates a high-precision correlator, and computes the corresponding spectral density smeared with one of the available kernels without regulators (the problem is not ill-posed when the data is not noisy).

-A realistic example is shown in ```examples/runInverseProblem.py```, where input data for the correlator needs to be provided.

-The most complete class is `src/lsdensities/inverse_problem_solvers/hlt_stability.py`, which provides utilities for estimating errors and treating the bias both in the HLT and in the Bayesian framework.
+A simple example of how to run the stability analysis is found in `examples/run_hlt_wnoise.py`, which uses synthetic data with synthetic noise.

+Most inverse-problem related functionalities are in `src/lsdensities/inverse_problem_solvers` which contains routines for
+- stability analysis `src/lsdensities/inverse_problem_solvers/stability_analysis.py`
+- hlt method with frequentist and bayesian errors `src/lsdensities/inverse_problem_solvers/hlt_stability.py`
+- eigenspace analysis `src/lsdensities/inverse_prolem_solvers/hlt_eigenspace.py`

 Function call example: